-- 15.1 The local authority encourages all parents/carers of children due to start in reception class to apply on-line.
-In the event of a parent/carer completing a paper form, they must ensure that they return it to their home local authority even when the preferences are for faith schools, Academies or out of Borough schools. - 15.2 The closing date for receipt of application forms is Tuesday 15 January 2015.
-The on-line facility will be unavailable after this date so any parent/carer who applies late will have to complete a paper form. - 15.3 The national offer date is 16 April each year.
-Parents/carers should receive their offer of a place at an Infant/Primary school on this date. - 15.4 All applicants will receive their offer of a school place by post and if requested, via email.
-In the unlikely event of the email notifying the offer a school place which is different to the offer information in the letter, the school place offered in the letter will always prevail. - 15.5 All offers for primary schools will be sent out by the home local authority including offers on behalf of the admission authority for Academies, faith schools and on behalf of the maintaining local authority when the school offered is outside the home local authority's area.
+- 15.1 For full details of the primary admissions co-ordination scheme please refer to Appendix 2. - 15.2 The local authority's on-line application for children due to start in Reception Class is available on our website: www.warrington.gov.uk/admissions Applications must be made through the parent's home Local Authority even when the preferences are for faith schools, Academies or out of Borough schools. - 15.3 The closing date for receipt of application forms is 15 January or the nearest working day to this date.
+The on-line facility will not be available after this date so any parent/carer who applies late will have to contact the Admissions Team.
+Late applications will be processed after all those received on time, unless the child has changed address or recently been taken into care. - 15.4 Parents/carers should receive their offer of a place at a primary school on the national offer date which is 16 April, or the nearest working day to this date. - 15.5 All offers for primary schools will be sent out by the home local authority including offers on behalf of the admission authority for Academies, faith schools and on behalf of the maintaining local authority when the school offered is outside the home local authority's area.